containerum/chkit/help/content/create/configmap.md

 - --item-string flag, formatted as KEY:VALUE pairs.
 The VALUE can be token, short init file, etc.
 - --item-file flag, KEY:FILE_PATH or FILE_PATH (filename will be used as KEY)
 - interactive wizard
+- --import-file flag.
+Fields in imported file must be not base64 encoded!

 Use the --force flag to skip wizard